cweilguny/knobby/README.md

 0.10 mm - 0.12 mm layer height, then the top grips will be a bit more detailed.

+## Assembly

+Just take it off the printer and stick it onto the controller sticks.
+They are a really tight fit, you don't want them to come off during a game.
+If they are too tight, scale them slightly in your slicer, to e.g., 103% or 105%.
+You could also file or cut off a little bit off on the inside of the bottom wall.

 ## Modify, customize, remix!

 The OpenSCAD source files are attached as well.
 Feel free to modify, customize